exponential-io/android-navigation-drawer/README.md

 ### Update `BActivity` to use `BFragment`

-- Create an instance of `BFragment` in the `onCreate` method and insert it into the Activity
+- Create an instance of `BFragment` in the `onCreate` method and insert it into the Activity.

 ## Start `BActivity` in `MainActivity.displayBActivity()`